-Nikki DuBose is an American model and the founder of Live ED Free, an EDIT™ Certified Eating Disorder Recovery Coaching Service specializing in helping pre-teens, teens, and adults.
+Nikki DuBose, Psy.D.
+Student, CEDRC, is a Cuban-American, French and Irish model.
+She is the founder of Live ED Free™, an EDIT™ Certified Eating Disorder Recovery Coaching Service specializing in helping pre-teens, teens, and adults.
 She is a Psy.D. student in Clinical Psychology at Meridian University and holds a B.A. in psychology from California Southern University with honors.
 She received her training as an Eating Disorder Recovery Coach Specialist through the EDIT ™ Certified Program under Dr. Dorie McCubbrey, PhD, MSEd, LPC, LAC, CEDS .
 In 2022, she accepted her role as Ambassador for Darkness to Light, a 501c3 charity dedicated to child sexual abuse prevention, advocacy, education, training, and research.

 Nikki is best known for her memoir, Washed Away: From Darkness to Light (2016), about her recovery from a 17 year battle with eating disorders, depression, and sexual abuse.
 The book also highlighted her achievements and troubles in the high stakes world of the fashion industry.
 Due to the success of Washed Away, the book was translated into French with publishing house Editions Du Rocher in 2017, titled Dans L’enfer Du Mannequinat: Une Industrie Qui Detruit.